Survival Hatchets and Tomahawks Are Great Tools!

 SOG Survival Hawk

 While the balance of this tomahawk allows it to be thrown, the tomahawk was not constructed with throwing in mind.
 The point of the blade will bend if knocked hard during a throw and the fiberglass handle is not durable enough to be thrown repeatedly.
 Instead, the blade is large enough and sturdy enough thanks to the 420-grade steel construction to chop small limbs and kindling for building an emergency fire.
-Another nice design feature is the claw on the rear end of the blade, which can be used for removing nails.

 A good hatchet, axe, or tomahawk is a critical addition to your survival kit.
 The best survival hatchet is lightweight for carry and self-defense, yet durable and strong enough to cut through medium-sized tree limbs for firewood and building emergency shelters.
 These five tools are among the best on the market, no matter what primary use you have in mind.